PERC Solar Cell Technology Guide

 Conventional monocrystalline and polycrystalline solar cell design

-• Anti-reflective coating: Helps trap and absorb sunlight
+• Anti-reflective coating: Traps and absorbs sunlight

 • P-type silicon layer: Bottom layer that completes the diode